glennhenry/cs-notes/docs/software-engineering/13-software-testing/software-testing.md

 TDD treats test as specification of the program, they are assumed to be what define the program's target.
 Whenever a test fails, then only the code can change.
 Therefore, it's very important to make a test that truly reflect the desired behavior of the program.
 However, it is worth noting that as software requirements evolve or tests become obsolete, it is permissible and necessary to update or remove tests accordingly.

-Benefits of TDD :
+Benefits of TDD:

-- **Reliable code** : As long as the tests are correct, then code should behave as expected and reduces the likelihood of introducing bugs or regressions.
+- **Reliable code**: As long as the tests are correct, then code should behave as expected and reduces the likelihood of introducing bugs or regressions.
-- **Faster feedback loop** : With TDD, developers receive immediate feedback on their code.
+- **Faster feedback loop**: With TDD, developers receive immediate feedback on their code.
 Failing tests highlight issues in the code, enabling developers to quickly identify and fix problems.
-- **Incremental Development** : The lifecycle of TDD promotes incremental development.
+- **Incremental Development**: The lifecycle of TDD promotes incremental development.
 Developers write tests for a specific functionality, implement the code to make the tests pass, and then refactor if necessary.
 The process reduces the risk of building unnecessary complex feature.